RasoulZamani/Django_WebStore/readme.md

 This repo contains source codes for **web store** written by **django** framework based on [mongard](https://www.mongard.ir).

 ## Main Options
-registering users based on phone and verification sms code see all products, price and descriptions adding product and category
+registering users based on phone and verification sms code,login and logout. see all products, price and descriptions adding product and category